Phoenix canariensis: Description

 Phoenix canariensis is a large, solitary palm, 10–20 m tall, the tallest recorded being 36 m tall.
 The leaves are pinnate, 4–6 m long, with 80–100 leaflets on each side of the central rachis.
 There are typically around 75 to 125 living leaves on a tree, but the record number were on a tree on the French Riviera, which bore 443 green, fresh leaves at one time.
 The fruit is an oval, yellow to orange drupe 2 cm long and 1 cm in diameter, and containing a single large seed.
 The fruit pulp is edible, but is not a particularly good date.

 Names

 The common name in English is Canary Island date palm, although it is sometimes known by its initials, "CIDP".
 It has also been called "pineapple palm".
 The common name in the Canary Islands and other Spanish-speaking countries is palmera canaria.

-The variety Phoenix dactylifera var. jubae, now considered a synonym for P. canairensis, was named after King Juba II.
+The variety Phoenix dactylifera var. jubae, now considered a synonym for P. canariensis, was named after King Juba II.